Erdos-Projects/fall-2025-multi-personally-identifiable-information-and-fraud-detection/README.md

 We engineer both transaction and graph-derived features to train a lightweight, high-recall fraud screening model.

 To analyze the complex network of over 300,000 customer and merchant accounts, we used Python’s NetworkX package to construct a multi-directed graph.
 A multi-directed graph is a network structure composed of nodes, representing sender or beneficiary accounts, and the edges represent transactions.
 Edge direction shows fund flow – who is sending versus who is receiving the funds – and multiple edges indicate repeated transfers.
-Fraud often occurs in clusters of accounts cycling funds among themselves, making the graph view effective for uncovering hidden connections and identifying potential fraud rings (Figure #).
+Fraud often occurs in clusters of accounts cycling funds among themselves, making the graph view effective for uncovering hidden connections and identifying potential fraud rings (Figure ??).

 ### Features Engineered

+### Models and Tools Used

-_Models and Tools Used:_ Logistic Regression, XGBoost, Linear Discrimination Analysis, PCA
+Logistic Regression, XGBoost, Linear Discrimination Analysis, PCA

 ## Performance Metrics and KPIs